nicholasohjj/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `17` or above installed in your Computer.<br>
+1. **Ensure Java 17 or above is installed** on your computer.<br>
    **Mac users:** Follow the installation guide [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).

 1. Download the latest `.jar` file from the [releases page](https://github.com/AY2425S2-CS2103T-T13-4/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your TutorTrack.
+1. Copy the `.jar` file to the folder you want to use as the _home folder_ for your TutorTrack.

-1. Open a command terminal, navigate to the folder containing the `.jar` file in using the `cd` command, and run the application with the following command:
+1. Open a command terminal, navigate to the folder containing the `.jar` file using the `cd` command, and run the application with:
     ```bash
     java -jar TutorTrack.jar
     ```
-   A GUI similar to the below should appear in a few seconds.
-The app comes preloaded with some sample data.<br>
+   A GUI similar to the below should appear in a few seconds, preloaded with sample data.<br>
    ![Ui](images/Ui.png)

 1. Type commands in the command box and press `Enter` to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>